 Any process where automation is used becomes faster.
 This also saves a lot of time and effort to the company and thus reduces the cost of service.

-● The data identified through OCR can be sorted and stored in the data centres for future reference.
+- The data identified through OCR can be sorted and stored in the data centers for future reference.

 There are a few benefits of OCR systems being used in processing documents.

-● Data accessibility is increasing as now, with automation in document management systems, the patient data is available across multiple branches of the hospital and therefore it helps in providing better service to the patients.
+- Data accessibility is increasing as now, automated document management systems, the patient data is available across multiple branches of the hospital and therefore it helps in providing better service to the patients.

 While being used in a medical management system a few more ancillary systems can be used along with OCR to store, index, and search through the multiple layers of data for different implementations.
 An example of such multilayered implementation is automatically processing invoices for providing smarter services like medicine deliveries and others.
 The whole process of accessing the information from the clients becomes very simple using OCR.